Spring Clean Your Virtual Spaces…No Mop Required!

 - Delete Unnecessary Apps.
 If your phone looks anything like mine, it’s pages of apps that I don’t see or use on a daily basis.
 Out of sight, out of mind.
 Take a minute or two, swipe through ALL of your homepages and delete any apps that you don’t need or want anymore.
 Take it a step further and put your necessary apps into appropriate folders for more streamlined organization.
-Fill up a ‘shopping’ folder, a ‘finance’ folder (banking apps, PayPal, Venmo, Apple Wallet), ‘work’ folder, ‘photo’ folder, etc. Chances are, you’ll find several apps that are taking up precious real estate space that you didn’t even know were there!
+Fill up a ‘shopping’ folder, a ‘finance’ folder (banking apps, PayPal, Venmo, Apple Wallet), ‘work’ folder, ‘photo’ folder, online guide to show you how to generate 1099 misc form, etc. Chances are, you’ll find several apps that are taking up precious real estate space that you didn’t even know were there!

 - Give Your Passwords a ‘Checkup.‘ When was the last time you logged into an account?
 Ten minutes ago?
 Yesterday?
 We’re all juggling a million login/password combos and it’s so important to make sure we’re doing our best to keep them safe!
 I received an email just last week from one of my favorite companies advising me that some of their security information had been compromised.
 They instructed me to change my password, which I did, but it encouraged me to take a peek into my other accounts as well.
 Check out passwords.google.com.
 At the top of the page you’ll see a ‘password checkup’ space.
 Take advantage of this free tool and follow the quick, easy steps.
 Google will wave their magic wand and will let you know if any of your passwords have been compromised, how many times you’ve re-used passwords (guilty!) and which accounts might be using a weak password.
 It takes just a few seconds and can save you tons of hassle in the long run.
 Correct any password mishaps NOW to avoid any potential compromise later.